AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: If easier, simply copy-and-paste the authors' stated requirements here:

-> INSTRUCTIONS: ==>  Workflow stage: You have now completed the  *Preliminary Report*.
-Before you go on, discuss with your supervisor!

 ---

 ## Code description

-> INSTRUCTIONS: ==>  Workflow stage: You are now going from *Data* to *Preliminary Report*

 > INSTRUCTIONS: Review the code (but do not run it yet).
 Identify programs that create "analysis files" ("data preparation code").
 Identify programs that create tables and figures.
 Not every deposit will have separate programs for this.

 > INSTRUCTIONS: Identify all **Figure, Table, and any in-text numbers**.
-Create a list, mapping each of them to a particular program and line number within the program (use [this template](code-check-TEMPLATE.xlsx)).
+Create a list, mapping each of them to a particular program and line number within the program (use [this template](code-check.xlsx)).
 Commit that list.
 You will come back to the list in your findings.
 IN THIS SECTION, point out only a summary description, including of shortcomings.
 E.g.

 > INSTRUCTIONS: For example, you could write "There are four provided Stata do files, three Matlab .m files, including a "master.do"."
 > INSTRUCTIONS: And you could list the issues you encounter: